 ETF Micro Program

-Employers that participate in the ETFMicro Programcan obtain training subsidies.
-Currently, ETF’s assistance has a tuition cap not to exceed $500 per course, therefore the DLIR will pay up to, but not exceed, $250 per course; any excess balance thereof shall be paid by the employer to the vendor.
+Employers that participate in the ETF Micro Program can obtain training subsidies.
+ETF will subsidize 50% of tuition cost up to an ETF cap of $400 per course; any excess balance shall be paid by the employer to the vendor.
 ETF’s assistance shall not include the cost of books, tools, equipment, and auxiliary and support services; payment for these materials and services shall be made by the employer or the ETF participant

 As a participant of the ETF Program, the employer must notify WDD staff of any cancellations or substitutions at least one week prior to the start of the class.